What to do in your allotment in January

 - Check your fruit tree ties this month.
 Tighten or loosen tree ties as needed.

-- Continue to plant out bare-rooted fruit trees and bushes as the weather allows.
+- Provided the soil isn’t frozen or waterlogged, continue to plant bare-rooted fruit trees and bushes through January and February.
 Use a tree guard and support stake to brace your newly planted tree and protect it from damage by hungry deer and rabbits.